jackdbd/threejs-es6-webpack-starter/README.md

 I understood how to work with lights and camera helpers thanks to [this snippet](http://jsfiddle.net/f17Lz5ux/5131/) on JSFiddle.

+The script which wipes all project's npm dependencies and reinstall them from scratch was found [here](https://medium.com/@_jh3y/how-to-update-all-npm-packages-in-your-project-at-once-17a8981860ea).

 The code for `vertexShader.glsl` and `fragmentShader.glsl` is taken from [this blog post](http://blog.cjgammon.com/threejs-custom-shader-material).